-Our 90% Whey Protein Isolate powder is very high in whey protein fractions, including immunoglobulin, lactoferrin and glycomacropeptides.
+Our 90% Whey Protein Isolate powder is undenatured and very high in whey protein fractions, including immunoglobulin, lactoferrin and glycomacropeptides.
 This is the purest form of Whey Protein Isolate on the market because we haven't added anything to it resulting in a very clean tasting Whey Isolate that mixes easily.
 The lack of distinct flavor makes it great for people who dislike the taste of typical protein powders.

 Several components of whey, including the immunoglobulins, lactoferrin, lactoferricin, sphingolipids, lactoperoxidase, and glycomacropeptides, may possibly inhibit the growth of a wide range of bacteria, fungi, yeast, and protozoa.

-The body’s level of glutathione is a pretty good indicator of overall health and the ability of your immune system to fight off disease and counter the effects of aging.
+The body's level of glutathione is a pretty good indicator of overall health and the ability of your immune system to to support wellbeing and the aging process.
 Whey has a very high content of sulfur-containing amino acids (such as cysteine) that are necessary for the biosynthesis of glutathione.
 And studies have shown that you can effectively raise your glutathione levels through the consumption of whey protein.

 Heart health: Whey proteins may possibly inhibit the angiotensin converting enzyme (ACE).
 I'm sure you've heard of the class of blood pressure lowering drugs called ACE inhibitors that do the same thing.
 A combination of components in whey powder may possibly provide this blood pressure lowering benefit and vascular relaxation without the side effects of drugs.
 Other proteins in whey may possibly reduce the stickiness of blood platelets and the risk of thrombosis, which can trigger both heart attack and stroke.
 The consumption of grass-fed whey protein may also help to support healthy lipid levels.